redxio/container-library/README.md

 ## Introduction

-Go implementation of an basic container library for common data structure such as stack, queue, linked list and binary search tree.
-It is safe for cocurrent use by multiple goroutines, some of the operations on linked list use the concurrency feature of the golang!
+Go implementation of common data structure, this basic container library covers stack, queue, linked list and binary search tree.
+Some of the operations on linked list use the concurrency feature of Golang.

 ## Installation